Hà Nam province

+Hà Nam was a former province of northern Vietnam, in the Red River Delta.
+It was dissolved and merged with Ninh Bình province on 12 June 2025.

 History

+Its name Hà-nam (河 南) means "the south of the river", but it was only grafted from Hà-nội and Nam-định by the French administrative managers about the early of the 20th century.
+The territory of this province is not located in the South of any river in fact.

 Hà Nam, and Vietnam as a whole, implemented the second five-year plan between 1975 and 1980.
 This plan included protecting the country's national border and gradually overcoming difficulties within the country itself.
 Between 1981 and 1985, the administration attempted to improve the society and culture of Vietnam.

-The years between 1975 and 1985 were a difficult time for the country in general and for Hà Nam province in particular.
-In this period, the society and economy of Vietnam went through a number of severe difficulties and the majority of the population's standard of living was very low.
-Despite these events, Hà Nam still managed to make some important gains.

-Administration divisions
+Geography

-Hà Nam is subdivided into six district-level sub-divisions:
+Hà Nam is subdivided into six district-level sub-divisions :